A Visit to Wow! Children’s Museum

 WOW, WORLD OF HEALTH

 Of course, my favorite part was the Kids Clinic, sponsored by the Children’s Hospital of Colorado .
-Signs describing the various rooms and activites are written in English and Spanish.
+Signs describing the various rooms and activities are written in English and Spanish.

-Exhibits to show kids the bones and other parts of the body.
+Exhibits to show kids the bones and other body parts.

 Visit WOW!
 Children’s Museum